ajobi/vue-snip/README.md

 </template>
 ```

-On top of that, you can pass in the snipping `method` too:
+You can also pass in the snipping `method` argument:

 ``` html
 <template>